 The main entrance hall to the Palace.
 Looking up

 Later that evening, we shortly entered the Madrid cathedral that is located vis-a-vis the royal palace (Catedral de Santa María la Real de la Almudena).
-Madrid was established as the capital city in the XVIth century (the capital was moved from Toledo in 1561), so there are no truly old cathedrals or churches in the city.
+Madrid was established as the capital city in the XVIth century (the capital was moved from Toledo in 1561), so there are no truly old cathedrals or churches in the town.
 What is more, because of financial constraints, the construction of Almudena only began in 1879.

-We could only take a short look onto the interior, as there was the Saturday evening mass or prayer taking place in the cathedral.
+We could only take a short look into the interior, as there was the Saturday evening mass or prayer taking place in the cathedral.
 The interior is of decent design contrary to the opulence of the Royal Palace.
 The Palace was built as Spain enjoyed the fruits of the Age of Discovery.
 The Cathedral already in times as Spanish treasury was deplenished by warfare.

 Enjoying Saturday evening >>>

 Of things we noticed on the first day already was that Madrid is a very green city.
 There are many parks and trees in the streets.
 A bit unexpected in Spain that is well-known for quite low precipitations in comparison to other European countries.
 Indeed, Madrid is located at around 600 meters above sea level quite near to the mountains.
 Our guide explained to us that much water from the mountains flows into and beneath the city, allowing to preserve the greenery.
 The location also explains low temperatures at nighttime even on a very sunny and warm day – at least in the spring.